 2. God Chose Before We Existed

 "He chose us in him before the creation of the world" (Ephesians 1:4).
-Not because He foresaw that we would choose Him — but "according to the purpose of his will" (Ephesians 1:5).
+Not because He foresaw that we would choose Him — but "in accordance with his pleasure and will" (Ephesians 1:5).
 God's choice was not a response to our faith.
 Our faith was a response to His choice.

 This is what Scripture calls election — and it is the logical consequence of the first point.
 If we are dead and cannot choose God, then God must choose us.
 Election is not God looking into the future to see who will believe and then rubber-stamping their decision.
 It is God reaching into a graveyard and deciding which corpses to raise.